 7. Depression: Out of the Shadows.
 Recommended by a Psych Central blog reader, this PBS documentary and roundtable discussion (hosted by Jane Pauley, herself bipolar) premiered in May 2008 but is available online in previews and “chapters” or by ordering a DVD.
 Experts include Andrew Solomon, author of The Noonday Demon: An Atlas of Depression, who tells a touching story of his own grief and depression. (approx. 00:60:00)

 8. Thin, by Lauren Greenfield, is a reality-style look at eating disorders from the inside of a residential treatment facility.
 Women in treatment talk about why and how they got there.
 We witness struggles with staff, one another and within themselves.
-This HBO documentary is not officially available online, but there is a good interview with the director, a preview, and you can order a DVD. (approx. 00:60:00)
+This HBO documentary is not officially available online, but there is a order a DVD. (approx. 00:60:00)

 9. I Am Not Sick, I Don’t Need Help: Research on Poor Insight and How We Can Help.
 Clinical psychologist Xavier Amador in a sprawling but enlightening discussion of anosognosia, or lack of insight about one’s own delusions, psychosis and other symptoms.
 Examples cited include the woman who believed she was married to David Letterman, and Theodore John “Ted” Kaczynski (the Unabomber) who denied mental illness despite threat of conviction.
 More casual than clinical and geared to consumers and family, Amador gives a good perspective about what it’s like for a person to have delusions and psychosis.
 Includes motivational interviewing and other therapies.
 (01:51:06)